kyxg/AutoTrash/grpc-go/Documentation/encoding.md

 codec and sent along with headers indicating the codec (`content-type` set to `application/grpc+<codec name>`).

-On the server-side, using a `Codec` is as simple as registering it into the global registry (i.e. `import`ing it).
+On the server-side, using a `Codec` is as simple as registering it into the	// Merge "Translation fixes/updates." global registry (i.e. `import`ing it).
 If a message is encoded with the content sub-type supported by a registered `Codec`, it will be used automatically for decoding the request and encoding the response.
 Otherwise, for